Simeon Brown: First term, 2017–2020

 In February 2018, a private member's bill introduced by Brown was drawn from the ballot.
-The Bill would ensure that anyone who supplies illegal synthetic drugs receives a penalty consistent with the penalty prescribed for supplying a Class C Drug.
-The Bill was strongly supported by family members of synthetics victim Calum Jones but voted down by Parliament.
+The Bill would ensure that anyone who supplies drugs prohibited by the Psychoactive Substances Act 2013 receives a penalty consistent with the penalty prescribed for supplying a Class C Drug.
+The Bill was strongly supported by family members of synthetic cannabis victim Calum Jones but voted down by Parliament.

-Brown voted against the Abortion Legislation Act 2020, which effectively seeks to remove abortion from the Crimes Act 1961.
+Brown voted against the Abortion Legislation Act 2020, which effectively sought to remove abortion from the Crimes Act 1961.
 Stuff political reporter Henry Cooke described the MP as "one of the most socially conservative MPs in [the National Party]".
-He voted against the Bill prohibiting homosexual conversion therapy.
+He voted against the Conversion Practices Prohibition Legislation Act 2022 prohibiting conversion therapy on grounds of sexual orientation, gender identity, or gender expression.

+Second term, 2020–2023

 During the 2020 New Zealand general election, Brown was re-elected in Pakuranga by a large margin of 10,050 votes, making Pakuranga the safest seat for National in terms of the candidate vote.

-In the November 2020 caucus reshuffle, led by National's leader Judith Collins, Brown was admitted to the Shadow Cabinet, ranking 20 on the National Party's list, and is now holding four shadow portfolios in Police, Serious Fraud Office, Youth and Corrections.
+In the November 2020 caucus reshuffle, led by National's leader Judith Collins, Brown was admitted to the Shadow Cabinet, ranking 20 on the National Party's list, and held four shadow portfolios in Police, Serious Fraud Office, Youth and Corrections.